Nahid-01/zeta/README.md

 * When we only have measured data points (not an equation).
 * To study the accuracy of different approximation methods.
 * Essential in fields like signal processing, control systems, fluid mechanics, and numerical simulations.

+Finite Difference Formulas

+Numerical differentiation is based on finite differences, which use nearby function values to approximate the slope at a point.